jl908069/GUMsley_Sum/mdata/GUM_conversation_grounded.md

 KITTY:	You --

 KENDRA:	No,
-	because she does't --
+	because she doesn't --

-KITTY:	All you said last night was,
+KITTY:	All you said last night was --

 KENDRA:	he thinks I spent the night in my jeans --

-KITTY:	Kim wasn't stayng the night.
+KITTY:	Kim wasn't staying the night.

-KENDRA:	f I did spend the night,
+KENDRA:	If I did spend the night,
 	and I was trying to lie,
 	I would give up.
 	Cause then I wouldn't care.